 \section{The hierarchical merger rate evolves faster with redshift than the rest of the population}

 The merger rate of the $\chi_1\approx0.7$ subpopulation may evolve more steeply than that of the main population.
 Figure~\ref{fig:redshift} shows the merger rate evolution of both subpopulations as a function of redshift, as well as the posteriors on the power law index of each population's redshift distributions, $\kappa_{\rm main}$ and $\kappa_{\rm sub}$.
 The power law index of the total population, as inferred by \citet{2025arXiv250818083T}, is $3.2^{+0.94}_{-1.00}$, which lies between the values we infer for our main and subpopulations.
-The posterior on $\kappa_{\rm main}$ is less than that on $\kappa_{\rm sub}$ at \result{$98.0\%$} credibility.
+The posterior on $\kappa_{\rm main}$ is less than that on $\kappa_{\rm sub}$ at \result{$98.0\%$} credibility\footnote{Studies on earlier GW catalogs \citep{2024arXiv240601679P} and with models that require distinct subpopulations to be cleanly separated in mass \citep{2025arXiv250915646B} do not find evidence for differing redshift distributions between high- and low-spin subpopulations.
+Thus, all 127 new BBHs introduced in \ac{GWTC-4.0} may contribute to this finding, regardless of their masses.}.
 There are therefore hints, but not yet definitive evidence, that hierarchical mergers represent a higher fraction of the \ac{BBH} population at $z = 1$ compared to $z = 0$.
-If it is a real feature of the population, this result can explain the previously-observed broadening of the effective spin distribution with redshift \citep{2022ApJ...932L..19B}, as we discuss in Section~\ref{sec:correlation}.
+If it is a real feature of the population, this result can explain the previously observed broadening of the effective spin distribution with redshift \citep{2022ApJ...932L..19B,2025arXiv250818083T}, as we discuss in Section~\ref{sec:correlation}.